 Long ago in a faraway land, I came down with polio.
 I was seven years old, and the main thing I remember about the coming-down-with-it part was refusing help when I was taken into the doctor’s office, and falling down in the waiting room, and being overwhelmingly embarrassed.
 I also remember being relieved the medicos were so certain I had polio that they didn’t give me the dreaded diagnostic spinal tap, something more feared than polio itself by children in the playground.

-The following day, in hospital in Edmonton, Alberta, I remember my absolute delight when my best girlfriend showed up in the bed beside me.
+The following day, in the isolation ward in a hospital in Edmonton, Alberta, I remember my absolute delight when my best girlfriend from school showed up in the bed next to me.
 What a miracle, I thought.
-She was not at all delighted at the time, but we did help each other through our week in isolation.
+Poor Brenda was not at all delighted at the time, but we did help each other through our week in isolation.

 It was 1953.
 The following year, the Salk vaccine came out, and by the end of 1956 polio was pretty much history throughout most of the western world.

 It was a proper plague, and had been terrifying parents through the summer months for over a decade.
 It left hundreds of thousands of people, mostly children of middle- to upper-class families, maimed to some degree.
 I myself was paralysed through the entire left-hand side of my body for several months; I don’t remember being fearful, probably because I was assured by trustworthy adults that I would come good again.
 My girlfriend was weakened through the back and stomach.

 This period of infection was what is now called Stage 1.